dreamos82/Dreamos64/docs/kernel/VirtualFileSystem.md

 Searching for a file is first searching for the _longest_  `mountpoint` inside the tree, that is contained in the file path.

 Inside the `vfs` mountpoint (or superblock) there will be a `void *` pointer that will contain a pointer to the fs specific struct.

+### Dreamos VFS Todo

+* Currently the function that retrieve vnodes is just returning the next vnode, if available.
+But it should search for an existing vnode first.
+* Implement file description structure
+* Implement vfs_close
+* VFS opened files handling needs to be completed.
+* Currently VFS works only in kernel space, need to implement syscalls for open read and write.
+* The vnode structure or description should get a pointer to the struct holding the memory description for userspace

 ## VFS Workflow